Caramel Apple Skillet Cake

 Sift pastry flour into a bowl and add baking powder and 3/4 cup sugar.
 Make a well in the center.

-Bake at 350° F for 20 to 25 minutes until a wooden toothpick inserted in center comes out clean.
+Bake at 350° F for 20 to 25 minutes until a wooden toothpick inserted in the center comes out clean.
 Cool 5 minutes.
 Loosen cake around edges, place serving platter over skillet and carefully invert pan.
 Spoon any remaining glaze over cake.

 Recipe by, PCC Cooks instructor